Acquired by Anthony Boyden in the 1960s or 1970s for DewlishHouse, Dorset

 Susan Weber, William Kent: Designing Georgian Britain (Yale: 2013), pp. 453-460, figs. 17.8 & 17.21

 The design of the present table is almost certainly the work of William Kent.
-This combination in this manner of scrolledS-schaped supports, acanthus, fish scales and disc-type decoration in England is unique to him, and was derived from Roman baroque furniture which he studied during his time in Italy between 1709 and 1719.1
+This combination in this manner of scrolledS-schaped supports, acanthus leaves, fish scales and disc-type decoration in England is unique to him, derived from Roman baroque furniture which he studied during his time in Italy between 1709 and 1719.1

 This precise design can be seen on his table and seat furniture for Chiswick House, Hampton Court Palace and Devonshire House, with closely related designs elsehwere.
 Carved fish scales, Kent’s trademark, was derived directly from Italian models, although more from Italian silver than Italian furniture.2